qcif-training/StatisticalComparisonsUsingR/_episodes/04-Categorical-Variables.md

   H<sub>0</sub>: Gallstone recurrence is independent of obesity H<sub>1</sub>: Gallstone recurrence is linked with obesity

-# NOTE FOR CONTENT DEVELOPMENT
+> ## NOTE FOR CONTENT DEVELOPMENT
-The manual includes several pages on the Chi-Square statistic, degrees of freedom and contingency tables.
+> The manual includes several pages on the Chi-Square statistic, degrees of freedom
+> and contingency tables.
 How much, if any, of that is relevant?
-The key learning is to chose the appropriate test (ChiSq, Fisher, McNemar) and to apply that test
+The key learning
+> is to chose the appropriate test (ChiSq, Fisher, McNemar) and to apply that test {: .callout}
-# END OF NOTE

 There are three main hypothesis tests for categorical variables:
 * *Chi-square test*: used when the _expected_ count in each cell of the table is